Goran Pandev: Contract dispute with Lazio

-In the summer of 2009, a dispute between Pandev and Lazio chairman Claudio Lotito erupted, resulting in a legal battle between Pandev and his club.
+In 2009, a dispute between Pandev and Lazio chairman Claudio Lotito erupted, resulting in a legal battle between Pandev and his club.
 The ruling was announced on 23 December 2009.

 The dispute started with Pandev indicating his desire to leave Lazio during the summer of 2009.
 Chairman Lotito, apparently unhappy with Pandev's decision, froze him out of the squad.
 As a result, Pandev spent the remaining four months training on his own, without making a single appearance for his club.
-During this period, various clubs had indicated their interest in buying Pandev, most notably Zenit Saint Petersburg, who made an offer of €13 million for the player.
+During this period, various clubs had indicated their interest in buying Pandev, most notably Zenit Saint Petersburg, which made an offer of €13 million for the player.
 Lazio chairman Lotito rejected the offer, demanding €15 million instead.
-The deal eventually fell through after both parties failed to come to an agreement on price.
+The deal eventually fell through after both parties failed to agree on price.

 On 26 September, Pandev officially filed for a termination of his contract with Lazio, having been frozen out of the squad and labelled a "rebel" by the club.
 Pandev argued that by freezing him out of the squad, Lazio had violated the terms of their contract with him.
 On 23 December 2009, the Lega Nazionale Professionisti ruled in Pandev's favor, ordering Lazio to release Pandev from his contract and pay him €170,000 for emotional distress.
 Lotito indicated his desire to appeal the decision.